-After doing my Kojak "anal-ysis," I swore I would not do this for another TV show, but The Streets of San Francisco is appealing.
-I used to tape this show regularly when it was broadcast late at night on KOMO-TV Seattle many years ago.
+After doing my "anal-ysis" for Kojak, I swore I would not do this for another TV show, but a few people suggested I tackle The Streets of San Francisco (SOSF).
+With only five seasons (meaning a lot less work), SOSF is appealing; I used to tape this show regularly when it was broadcast late at night on KOMO-TV Seattle many years ago.

-It has a neat title sequence (obviously inspired by Hawaii Five-O) and above-average photography, a propulsive main theme by Patrick Williams (though much of the music is stock tracks by Williams and others), cool location filming on "the streets," and chemistry between the two leads played by Karl Malden and Michael Douglas.
-In many of the episodes when cars are being driven, they don't use process shots, but have cameras in or attached to the cars, something almost unheard of these days.
+SOSF has a neat title sequence (obviously inspired by Hawaii Five-O) and above-average photography, a propulsive main theme by Patrick Williams (though much of the music is stock tracks by Williams and others), cool location filming on "the streets," and chemistry between the two leads played by Karl Malden and Michael Douglas.
+In most of the episodes when cars are being driven, the show doesn't use process shots with streets and other backgrounds projected behind a mock-up car in a studio, but has cameras in or attached to real cars, something almost unheard of these days.

 In the forum that I had for about a year from June 2016 to June 2017, we discussed SOSF several times, and I have archived those conversations.

 If you want to talk about SOSF now, you can do this in the "Other" TV Shows Discussion Forum on my site.